lishenghui/blades/README.md

 # ⚡ Get Started

-## How fast can we train and evaluate your own GNN?
+## How fast can we simulate attack and defense in federated learning?
-Take `IPM Attack` and `Krum Aggregation` as an example:
+## Take [ALIE Attack](https://github.com/bladesteam/blades/blob/master/src/blades/attackers/alieclient.py)  and `Krum Aggregation` as an example:
 ```python
 import ray